 How Do I SRI?

 The US SIF Foundation has published five handbooks under its "How Do I SRI" series.
-One is a primer for individual investors to get started in sustainable and impact investing.
-The other handbooks in the series provide a brief background on an issue, explore how SRI can be employed to address it and provide informational resources for the reader.
+One is a primer for individual investors to get started in sustainable investing.
+The other handbooks in the series provide a brief background on an issue, explore how sustainable investing can be employed to address it and provide informational resources for the reader.

-Investing to Advance Women: A Guide for Individual & Institutional Investors highlights investment vehicles and strategies, including shareholder engagement, in which investors can participate to increase economic opportunities for women in the United States and around the world.
+Investing to Advance Women: A Guide for Investors highlights investment vehicles and strategies, including shareholder engagement, in which investors can participate to increase economic opportunities for women in the United States and around the world.
 The guide reviews options across a range of asset classes and vehicles, including stocks, mutual funds, fixed income and cash instruments.

 Investing to Curb Climate Change: A Guide for the Institutional Investor is designed for investors such as foundations, family offices, university endowments, pension funds, insurance companies, banks and registered investment companies.
 Individuals who are accredited investors will also find this a helpful source of information.
 This guide highlights strategies available for institutional investors to manage climate change risks in their investment portfolios and help generate solutions.
 The guide highlights strategies that investors can utilize across all asset classes, including private equity.
 The guide also outlines several public policy initiatives that will facilitate investments in clean energy and energy efficiency as well strategies for influencing organizations and institutions in their communities to adopt more climate-sensitive investment policies.